Dhairya3124/Leetcode-MAY-Challenge/README.md

 # Leetcode-MAY-Challenge
-This repository is made for cpp solutions of Leetcode May Challenge
+This repository is made for solutions of Leetcode May Challenge.
+Languages Preferred:-
+$ C++
+$ Java
+$ Python